RIP – There is a hockey heaven for those who have left us – Lee

 Johnny Oakes – He played high level roller hockey with dignity and grace while on a line with Micah Sanford, Leroy Garcia and other teenage stars of that era at the ‘Little House of Champions’ Crystal Palace Roller Rink on Rancho Drive and at national roller tournaments throughout the USA.
-Johnny was a very special person and skater.
+Johnny was a very special person and tremendously skilled skater.

 Eddie Samuels – His first coach was roller legend Larry Sanford when Eddie was 10 years old.
 Eddie played roller at all levels, then began played ice hockey first with the AAA Vail Avalanche bantam team, then was on the Red Line with Josh Jasek and Adam Naglich for coach Rob Pallin on his 2001-02 AA Las Vegas Mustangs 18u team.
 Eddie played for the AAA San Diego Gulls, AAA Cal State Senators, BCHL Victoria Salsa, NAHL Billings Bulls and was captain of the NAHL Fairbanks Ice Dogs where his coach was the legendary Rob Proffit.
-Eddie’s best friend was all-star defenseman Eddie Del Grosso.
+Eddie’s best friend will always be all-star defenseman Eddie Del Grosso.

 Nick Schaefer – Best friends with Jason Zucker.
 The two played youth hockey on a Las Vegas team at the Las Vegas Ice Center.
 Nick was a gifted goal scorer, great skater, very popular and the unexpected passing of Nick was a devastating loss to the Las Vegas hockey community.